 Is permission needed to move a child in the UK?

-If you have parental responsibility, there is no requirement under the law to obtain the consent of your ex if you want to move a child within the UK.
+If you have parental responsibility, there is no requirement under the law to obtain the consent of the non-resident parent if you want to move a child within the UK.

-While there may be no permission required, gaining the consent of your ex-partner to your move can make the process smoother and less stressful for all concerned.
+While there may be no permission required, gaining the approval of your ex-partner to your move can make the process smoother and less stressful for all concerned.
+This is particularly true if the move is likely to affect their contact with the children.

 Moving away without speaking to your former partner can make a situation worse, and they may even apply to the courts to prevent your move.
 This could delay your relocation significantly and, in exceptional cases, they may be able to prevent a move if it is not in the best interests of your child.